JeffreyDinackus/Accessability_Colors_Chrome_Extension/readme.md

 # Description

-This Chrome Extension uses ____ color scheme(s) for the colorblind to help them distinguish items on their screen by using the proper contrast.
+This Chrome Extension uses high contrast color scheme(s) for the colorblind to help them distinguish items on their screen by using the proper contrast.

+Credit for color schemes to David Nichols at https://davidmathlogic.com/colorblind/#%23D81B60-%231E88E5-%23FFC107-%23004D40

 # How to use

 open menu and select a color scheme.
 Reload the page.
+On all subsequent pages, your theme will load until you press the off button or select a different one.

 # Project History